El-hacen21/encryptoNFT/README.md

       > Technically, this check is done by the modifier `onlyAuthorizedSigner`.
 Its implementation is inspired from the official modifier [onlySignedPublicKey](https://github.com/zama-ai/fhevm/blob/d7783378e1e035cd02b4c913d8537e68205ff215/abstracts/Reencrypt.sol#L11).
 The novelty is that `onlyAuthorizedSigner` allows the msg.sender not to be necessarily the `signer`.

       > To maintain security despite this relaxation, `onlyAuthorizedSigner` controls acces on the basis of the `signer` (of the `publicKey`), and not anymore based on the `msg.sender` (as in [balanceOf of the eERC720](https://github.com/zama-ai/fhevm/blob/main/examples/EncryptedERC20.sol)).
 These modifications enable a scalability gain, as explained below in IV.

-      >  Very important: the  function `reencrypt` also checks that the `encryptedFileKey` is the owner of the token: indeed, otherwise, a _shared-with_ of token1 could get the fileKey2 of token2!.

-      > To this end, `reencrypt` compares the hash of the input `encryptedFileKey`, with the hash stored on the contract.
-This trick enables not to store the (much heavier) `encryptedFileKey` on the blockchain.

     - Decryption of `reEncryptedFileKey` with the secret decryption key of the _shared-with_, to obtain the `fileKey`.